 There's also an increasingly common subversion: because of personal issues between the hero and the character the shape shifter takes the form of, the hero actually becomes more willing to attack.
 Also, all the shape shifter may do is succeed in pushing the Relative Button.

 Also see Shapeshifter Swan Song.
+Contrast Shapeshifting Seducer.

 Envy of Fullmetal Alchemist positively loves this.
-In a pivotal moment, he uses this to kill Hughes by transforming into a replica of the wife he adores, which makes poor old Hughes hesitate just long enough to get shot.
+In a pivotal moment, it uses this to kill Hughes by transforming into a replica of the wife he adores, which makes poor old Hughes hesitate just long enough to get shot.
 And given Envy's regenerative powers, it wasn't really necessary either, it was just For the Evulz.

-In one encounter, Envy is about to be stabbed by Ling Yao, so he alters his appearance to that of Lan Fan, who has just been driven away to get medical attention for a severe injury she attained while protecting Ling, causing him to freeze up and enable Gluttony to swallow him.
+In one encounter, Envy is about to be stabbed by Ling Yao, so it alters its appearance to that of Lan Fan, who has just been driven away to get medical attention for a severe injury she attained while protecting Ling, causing him to freeze up and enable Gluttony to swallow him.
 Brotherhood takes this a step further than the manga, having Envy appear as Lan Fan in her current vulnerable state; bandaged and without her left arm, her mask gone revealing a hurt expression.

 In Envy's fight against Mustang near the end of the manga: Mustang finally gets to confront Envy about who murdered Hughes.
 Envy responds by shape-shifting into Hughes' wife, and laughing at how easily he was tricked.
 Mustang is not amused.
 During the fight, they end up in some narrow corridors, and Envy take the opportunity to appear in Hughes's form.
-He does make Mustang momentarily flinch, but unfortunately for Envy, the whole reason Mustang was after him was because he had murdered Hughes, and the reminder only served to piss him off even more.
+It does make Mustang momentarily flinch, but unfortunately for Envy, the whole reason Mustang was after it was because it had murdered Hughes, and the reminder only served to piss him off even more.
 It was a Curbstomp Battle to begin with, and that stunt only made things worse for Envy.

 In One Piece, Mr. 2 Bon Clay uses this as a desperation attack against Sanji.
 Sanji heartlessly beats up all of the doppelgangers of the male Straw Hat pirates, and Bon Clay is about to give up till he carelessly switches to Nami, which paralyzes Sanji with lust.
 Bon Clay comments, "It can't really be that easy, can it?"
+He toggles his face-switching power on and off to cure his disbelief, and then uses the form of Nami against Sanji because Nami looks just too cute for him to hit.
+Until Bon Clay learns he can't use his Okama Kenpo properly because he's not used to her physique.

 In Saint Seiya Lyumnades Kaza did this thrice on-screen (plus a couple off-screen times).
 First in a battle against Cygnus Hyoga, taking the form of Aquarius.
 Then against Pegasus.
 Then in battle against Shun by transforming into his brother; it didn't work at first.
 He did it again when Shun was getting the upper hand, and it made Shun doubt enough for Kaza to beat him.
 Finally he did it against Shun's brother Ikki by transforming into Shun.
 But as Ikki was a Genre SavvyAnti-Hero, it didn't work.